-In order to improve your page or post ranking, you must first know the current ranking for the keywords that you are targeting.
-If you haven’t been doing a proper keyword research, it’s high time you start because that will give the article a focus point and as you elaborate around the topic, it will indirectly generate other relevant keywords that can contribute to the overall indexing and ranking process.
+To improve your page or post ranking, you must first know the current ranking for the keywords that you are targeting.
+If you haven’t been doing proper keyword research, it’s high time you start because that will give the article a focus point and as you elaborate around the topic, it will indirectly generate other relevant keywords that can contribute to the overall indexing and ranking process.

 I wrote a post about making money with Amazon some time ago and according to Jaaxy, that article was sitting at the far end of Page 2.
 So obviously, it needs a little more push to get into Page 1.

 Let’s Get To Work

 Before we get started, we’ll have to prepare a checklist of the things that we want to fix.
 For this, I would recommend that you use Google Spreadsheets because it’s free and has a great auto-saving mode.
 We are going to call this sheet ‘Post SEO Audit’.